kagzouli/StationDemoProject/README.md

 I use Okta for identity providing (More easy to manage).
 I use JWT token for the communication between the front-end and the back-end (Standard in industry).

 There is also a batch part made with Spring batch.
 It calls business part to create some data.
-I use docker for more simplicity and more flexibility and kubernetes (present in the kubernates directory  :), a little  misspelling).
+I use docker for more simplicity and more flexibility and kubernetes.
 Kubernetes will allow to manage the number of docker container that will start in the application (Increase or decrease the number depending of the HTTP traffic).
 There is 3 docker images in the application :